 This program is open to graduates from any field who have demonstrated evidence of capability to undertake graduate study.
-Evidence considered includes undergraduate transcripts, scores on the Graduate Record Examination or the Graduate Management Admissions Test, professional experience, and recommendations from persons familiar with the applicant's capabilities.
+Evidence considered includes undergraduate transcripts, scores on the Graduate Management Admissions Test, professional experience, and recommendations from persons familiar with the applicant's capabilities.